kaitlynntnguyen/python-api-challenge/README.md

 I used the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.

 #### Create Plots to Showcase the Relationship Between Weather Variables and Latitude
-  - To fulfill the first requirement, you'll use the OpenWeatherMap API to retrieve weather data from the cities list generated in the starter code.
-Next, you'll create a series of scatter plots to showcase the following relationships:
+  - I used the OpenWeatherMap API to retrieve weather data from the cities list generated in the starter code and created a series of scatter plots to showcase the following relationships:

-Latitude vs. Temperature
+    - Latitude vs. Temperature

-Latitude vs. Humidity
+    - Latitude vs. Humidity

-Latitude vs. Cloudiness
+    - Latitude vs. Cloudiness

-Latitude vs. Wind Speed
+    - Latitude vs. Wind Speed

-Requirement 2: Compute Linear Regression for Each Relationship To fulfill the second requirement, compute the linear regression for each relationship.
+#### Compute Linear Regression for Each Relationship
+  - I computed the linear regression for each relationship.
 Separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
-You may find it helpful to define a function in order to create the linear regression plots.

 Next, create a series of scatter plots.
 Be sure to include the linear regression line, the model's formula, and the r values as you can see in the following image